 One of the easiest ways to tell these two apart is whether or not they include the aforementioned chemical PPD.
 It’s a much harsher dyeing compound, and it’s more common in permanent and mass-made dyes.
 Demi-permanent, small-batch formulas (not to sound too hipster with this) will typically use alternatives, like the aforementioned HPPS or PTDS, which are gentler dyeing agents.

 If you want guaranteed quality, then definitely avoid PPD.
-Most brands that contain it will shield their ingredients list from you on their website and e-retailers.
+Some brands that contain it will shield their ingredients list from you on their website and e-retailers.
 Even their FAQs will lack a question about ingredients… which is probably one of the most frequently asked questions in the first place.

 You’ll see me contradict myself below, however, when I do suggest using Just for Men in specific occasions.
 It has PPD in it, and its ingredients are not listed on its site (hmmm).
 But, I do think it works; I just don’t believe everyone should use it, and it’s most important to know about its use of PPD before you buy it—just to be aware, and of course to avoid it if that’s a complete turn off.

 How long each product lasts is really more a question of “How often do you personally need to reapply?”
-Guys with shorter beards will reapply more often, since the contrast will shower sooner.
+Guys with shorter beards will reapply more often, since the contrast will show sooner.
 This could be weekly, bi weekly, monthly.
 Guys with longer beards may notice the “demi-permanent” gradual fading effects more readily than the guys who have to dye more frequently.
 In this case, once a month is usually advised for touch ups, but you’ll have to assess for yourself and reapply as needed.

 How to Choose the Right Shade